Sujay1101/My-article-for-IEEE-Blog/README.md

 # My-article-for-IEEE-Blog
-My article for IEEE blog
+The file 1G to 5G.md is the article